-Current first-year residential students are required to live on-campus for their second year, and therefore it is necessary for them to participate in the room selection process.
-These current residents must electronically sign a housing and food service contract between April 3 and April 15.
-Failure to do so does not release the student from the second year residency requirement or from the requirement to participate in the room selection process, and it will ensure they receive the higher (least desirable) lottery number.
-If eligible, these students may apply for specialized housing (see below for details).
-Otherwise, these students will receive a residence hall room selection lottery number to select an assignment in either Coblentz, Meyran, or Shriner Halls on Sunday, the afternoon of April 28 (see below for details).
-Those planning to not return to Hood College next fall must complete a Leave of Absence or Withdraw form with the Office of the Registrar before April 8 to not be required to have a fall room assignment as a result of the room selection process.
+If eligible, you may apply for specialized housing (see below for details).
+Otherwise, you will be assigned from the residence hall room selection lottery process in either Coblentz, Meyran or Shriner Hall at the end of April (see below for details).
+Those planning to not return to Hood College next fall must complete a Leave of Absence or Withdraw form with the Office of the Registrar before April 3 to not be required to have a fall room assignment as a result of the room selection process.

-Students with upperclass standing are not required to live in Hood College housing next academic year and they are able to decide between the following two options:
+Students not required to live in Hood College housing next academic year are able to decide between the following two options:

 - Choose to secure their own lease/housing off-campus and commute to class.
 If a student chooses to commute, please communicate as soon as possible with the Office of Financial Aid.
 Having a commuter status may result in an adjustment to the financial aid package.

-In order to participate in the residence hall room selection lottery, students must be assigned a lottery number and appointment time.
-Only undergraduate students currently enrolled in Hood College courses or currently in an approved study abroad/away program, who will continue as undergraduate students at Hood College in fall 2019, are eligible to participate in the room selection process.
-Students new to the 2019-2020 academic year are not permitted to participate in this process.
+Only undergraduate students currently enrolled in Hood College courses or currently in an approved study abroad/away program, who will continue as undergraduate students at Hood College in fall 2020, are eligible to participate in the room selection process.
+Students new to the 2020-2021 academic year are not permitted to participate in this process.

 - Have no holds on their student account

-- Have a desired roommate who will select their room (or friend to serve as proxy)
+- Have a desired roommate who will select their room at the lottery (or friend to serve as proxy)